Angola: Geography

-At 1246700 km2, Angola is the world's twenty-fourth largest country — comparable in size to Mali, or twice the size of France or of Texas.
-It lies mostly between latitudes 4° and 18°S, and longitudes 12° and 24°E.
+At 1246700 km2, Angola is the world's twenty-second largest country – comparable in size to Mali, or twice the size of France or of Texas.

-Angola borders Namibia to the south, Zambia to the east, the Democratic Republic of the Congo to the north-east and the South Atlantic Ocean to the west.
+It lies mostly between latitudes 4° and 18°S, and longitudes 12° and 24°E. Angola borders Namibia to the south, Zambia to the east, the Democratic Republic of the Congo to the north-east and the South Atlantic Ocean to the west.
 The coastal exclave of Cabinda in the north has borders with the Republic of the Congo to the north and with the Democratic Republic of the Congo to the south.

-Angola's capital, Luanda, lies on the Atlantic coast in the northwest of the country.
+The nation's capital, Luanda, lies on the Atlantic coast in the northwest of the country.

+Angola has a favorable coastline for maritime trade, with four natural harbors: Luanda, Lobito, Moçâmedes, and Tômbua.
+These natural indentations contrast with Africa's typical coastline of rocky cliffs and deep bays.

 Angola had a 2018 Forest Landscape Integrity Index mean score of 8.35/10, ranking it 23rd globally out of 172 countries.
+Its forest cover is around 53% of the total land area, equivalent to 66,607,380 hectares (ha) of forest in 2020, down from 79,262,780 hectares (ha) in 1990.
+In 2020, naturally regenerating forest covered 65,800,190 hectares (ha) and planted forest covered 807,200 hectares (ha).
+Of the naturally regenerating forest 40% was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity) and around 3% of the forest area was found within protected areas.
+For the year 2015, 100% of the forest area was reported to be under public ownership.

 Climate

 Like the rest of tropical Africa, Angola experiences distinct, alternating rainy and dry seasons.
 In the north, the rainy season may last for as long as seven months—usually from September to April, with perhaps a brief slackening in January or February.
 In the south, the rainy season begins later, in November, and lasts until about February.
-The dry season (cacimbo) is often characterized by a heavy morning mist.
+The dry season (cacimbo) is often characterised by a heavy morning mist.
 In general, precipitation is higher in the north, but at any latitude it is greater in the interior than along the coast and increases with altitude.
 Temperatures fall with distance from the equator and with altitude and tend to rise closer to the Atlantic Ocean.
 Thus, at Soyo, at the mouth of the Congo River, the average annual temperature is about 26 °C, but it is under 16 °C at Huambo on the temperate central plateau.
 The coolest months are July and August (in the middle of the dry season), when frost may sometimes form at higher altitudes.